Imran Khan gives six-day deadline to Pakistan government to announce elections

 Khan gave the ultimatum after his supporters entered capital Islamabad as part of a protest rally against the government.

 “No blockade can stop us,” Khan said while addressing his supporters in Islamabad, according to Reuters.
-“We will remain in Islamabad till the announcement of dates for dissolution of assemblies and elections are given.”
+“We will remain in Islamabad till the announcement of dates for dissolution of assemblies and elections is given.”

 Supporters of Khan’s Pakistan Tehreek-e-Insaf party have been holding protests across the country against the government ever since the former cricketer-turned-politician was ousted from power after losing a no-confidence vote on April 10.
 He has repeatedly claimed that the vote was part of a “foreign conspiracy” to topple him.